 But it is important to consider seeking treatment if you’re experiencing depression symptoms, especially if your symptoms are affecting your health, education, job, or quality of life.

 Untreated depression increases the risk of suicide.
-Researchers at the National Institutes of Mental Health point out that untreated depression can also raise your risk of developing illnesses, including:
+Researchers at the

 - cardiovascular disease

 Hidden depression is treatable.
 When people get help, symptoms often get better, although it can take some time for the effects to be noticeable.
 The most common and effective depression treatments are medications, psychotherapy, or a combination of the two.